Marvinesc3/Networking-Project-1/networking-project/src/bbca/README.md

     a.
 Input ":EMOJINAME:" to send an emoji of your choice (from the available list) to the chat.
     b.
 Input "/list" to get a list of all available emojis and their names.
 5. QUIT: Input "QUIT" to end the client
+6. GUI: Enjoy using our brand new GUI client!

 Thank you for using the BBCA UI Client!